 First, you need to decide which kind of card you want – balance transfer, purchase, reward, low rate or another type of card.
 Not sure which kind of card to go for?

-Then you can use our Smart Search tool to find out which cards you’re eligible for.
+Then you can use our Eligibility Checker tool to find out which cards you’re eligible for.

 How the tables work

 When you see your results, each card in the list will have a score out of 10 to show your chances of actually getting that card.

 But, as well as your eligibility score, there are lots of other factors to consider before choosing your credit card.
 Many of these will depend on the type of card you want, but some apply to all cards.

 For example, you’ll need to look at the cost of any potential new card (interest rate plus any fees) versus the cost of your existing credit card.

 You can do this by comparing the representative annual percentage rate (APR) on your current card with the APRs shown against the cards on your results table.

 For instance, if you’re moving an outstanding balance over to a balance transfer card, we’ll show you how much each card will cost you in fees and interest, and how long it will take you to repay what you owe based on your balance and the amount you repay each month.